-Instant View: Fed cuts rates, but signals pause in easing cycle
+Instant View: Markets take Fed cut, pause signal in stride

 ** Fed sets interest on excess reserves rate at 1.55%, maintaining spread from top of fed funds range at 20 bp

-FOREX: The dollar index .DXY slightly extended a modest gain and was last up 0.3%
+FOREX: The dollar index .DXY firmed then slipped and was last off 0.2%.

+JASON WARE, PARTNER & CHIEF INVESTMENT OFFICER, ALBION FINANCIAL, SALT LAKE CITY (by email)

+“The Fed doesn’t directly control the long-end of the curve, so they can’t do much there except try to fine-tune monetary policy to support economic growth and reasonable inflation levels (which is asserting indirect influence).
+For it’s those two factors – growth and inflation – that ultimately determine longer-term interest rates.
+Over the short-run, it’s also the natural emotions of fear and greed among investors that move long-term bond yields but this is outside of anyone’s control so it’s moot to consider.”

 MICHAEL PURVES, FOUNDER AND CEO, TALLBACKEN CAPITAL ADVISORS, NEW YORK